-This would mean defining an official national language for the US.
+This would mean defining an official national language for a country.

-All government meetings and documents would be required to be in English.
+All government meetings and documents would be required to be in the language.

 Documents could be translated into other languages when helpful.
 Translators could be provided when helpful.
 Public education could be bilingual when helpful.